Skip to main content

 Nonbank Mortgage Servicer Prudential Standards

-Key highlights include:
+Key highlights of the standards include:

 • The standards align with existing federal minimum eligibility requirements, wherever practical, to minimize regulatory burden for servicers.